Aiken County, South Carolina: Politics

-Aiken County has long been a Republican stronghold, not supporting even southern Democrats Lyndon Johnson of Texas, Jimmy Carter of Georgia, Bill Clinton of Arkansas or Al Gore of Tennessee.
-However, it has trended more liberal in recent years, giving Bob Dole in 1996 a greater proportion of the vote than Donald Trump in 2016, despite Dole losing decisively to Bill Clinton nationally, and Donald Trump narrowly winning the Electoral College.
+Aiken County was one of the first counties in South Carolina to break away from a "Solid South" voting pattern.
+It has gone Republican in every presidential election since 1956.
+It even rejected southern Democrats such as Lyndon Johnson of Texas, Jimmy Carter of Georgia, Bill Clinton of Arkansas or Al Gore of Tennessee.
+Carter is the last Democrat to manage even 40 percent of the county's vote.
+However, it has trended more liberal in recent years, giving Bob Dole in 1996 a greater proportion of the vote than Donald Trump in 2016, despite Dole losing decisively to Bill Clinton nationally, and Donald Trump winning the Electoral College 304-227.